siv2r/bip-frost-signing/README.md

 - The accumulated tweak *tacc*: a *Scalar*

 We write "Let *(Q, gacc, tacc) = tweak_ctx*" to assign names to the elements of a Tweak Context.

+> [!TIP]
+> The Tweak Context is identical to the *KeyAgg Context* defined in [BIP327][bip327].
+Implementations with existing BIP327 code can reuse it to implement this data structure and its algorithms.

 Algorithm *TweakCtxInit(thresh_pk):*